-l) that for determining whether allotment/assignment is considered to be affected there are established criteria in Annex 4 to Appendix 30B comprising single-entry and aggregate values to protect Appendix 30B assignments; Editor’s note: this recognizing maybe revisited taking into account the provisions in Annex 1.
-Retention or deletion.

 [Editor’s note: at its May 2022 meeting WP 4A considered this document up to this point.]

-o) that the operation of earth station on board aircraft and vessel which in reality are belong to mobile satellite system network communicating with space stations of satellite networks governed by Appendix 30B;

-p) that the availability of the methodology to examine conformity to the pfd limit as contained in Annex 2 of this Resolution is a fundamental and crucial element for the proper operation of the ESIM GSO,
+p) that the availability of the methodology to examine conformity to the pfd limit as contained in Annex 2 of this Resolution is a fundamental and crucial element,

-q) that there is need to establish regulatory, technical and recording procedures for the usage of these type of Earth Stations in Motion (ESIMs) that may differ than the current FSS Appendix 30B Plan and list recording procedures,
+q) that there is need to establish regulatory, technical and recording procedures for the usage of these type of ESIMs that may differ from the current FSS Appendix 30B Plan and list recording procedures,

 recognizing further

-a) that under paragraph XXXX [resolves 1.1.3] of Resolution [A115] and Resolution [A116] frequency assignments to ESIMs need to be notified to the Radiocommunication Bureau,
+a) that under paragraph XXXX [resolves 1.1.3] of Resolution [A115] frequency assignments to ESIMs need to be notified to the Radiocommunication Bureau,

 b) that for the operation of ESIMs, notification of any frequency assignment under Annex 1 of Resolution [A115] shall only be made by one single administration;

-c) that for the operation of ESIMs, notification of any frequency assignment under Article 11 of the Radio Regulations shall only be made by one single administration;

-d) that, an administration authorizing the operation of ESIMs within the territory under its jurisdiction may modify/withdraw that authorization at any time,
+c) that, an administration authorizing the operation of ESIMs within the territory under its jurisdiction may modify/withdraw that authorization at any time,

 resolves

-1 that, for any earth station on aircraft and vessels communicating with a GSO FSS space station within the frequency band 12.75-13.25 GHz, or parts thereof, the following conditions shall apply:
+1 that, for any A-ESIM and M-ESIM communicating with a GSO FSS space station within the frequency band 12.75-13.25 GHz, or parts thereof, the following conditions shall apply:

-1.1 with respect to space services in the frequency band 12.75-13.25 GHz and adjacent bands, earth stations on board aircraft and vessels shall comply with the following conditions:
+1.1 with respect to space services in the frequency band 12.75-13.25 GHz and adjacent bands, A-ESIMs and M-ESIMs shall comply with the following conditions:

-[Editor’s note: Conditions related to protection of space services, including Appendix 30B Allotments and Frequency Assignments to be further developed as work under the agenda item progresses further.]

-1.1.1 that the use of the frequency band 12.75-13.25 GHz (Earth-to-space) by earth stations on aircraft and vessels shall not result in any changes or restrictions to the allotment in the Plan, assignments in the List of Appendix 30B, and those recorded in the MIFR including the assignments arising from the implementation of Resolution 170 (WRC-19);
+1.1.1 that the use of the frequency band 12.75-13.25 GHz (Earth-to-space) by A-ESIMs and M-ESIMs shall not result in any changes or restrictions to the allotment in the Plan, assignments in the List of Appendix 30B, and those recorded in the MIFR including the assignments arising from the implementation of Resolution 170 (WRC-19);

-1.1.2 with respect to satellite networks or systems of other administrations, the characteristics earth stations on board aircraft and vessels shall remain within the envelope of characteristics of notified earth stations associated with the satellite networks with which these earth stations communicate published by the Bureau and included in relevant International Frequency Information Circular (BR IFIC) and Annex (1) applies;
+1.1.2 with respect to satellite networks or systems of other administrations, the characteristics of A-ESIMs and M-ESIMs shall remain within the envelope of typical characteristics of notified earth stations associated with the satellite networks with which these earth stations communicate as published by the Bureau and included in relevant International Frequency Information Circular (BR IFIC) and Annex (1) applies;

-1.1.2 bis the use of earth stations on board aircraft and vessels shall not cause any interference to AP30B allotments, assignments received by the Bureau under Article 6 either in process or yet to be processed, assignments in the List, assignments notified under Article 8 of that Appendix and assignments recorded in the MIFR as well as the future use of / submission under the Appendix 30B more than that currently specified in relevant Annexes to that Appendix;
+1.1.2 bis the use of A-ESIMs and M-ESIMs shall not cause any interference to Appendix 30B allotments, assignments received by the Bureau under Article 6 either in the process or yet to be processed, assignments in the List, assignments notified under Article 8 of that Appendix and assignments recorded in the MIFR as well as submission under the Appendix 30B beyond that specified in relevant Annexes to that Appendix;

+[Editor’s note: Resolves 1.1.2 bis seems to be covered by Annex 1, proposed for deletion.]